-idstring and domain are optional, and are passed to Python's make\msgid() to generate the Content-ID.
+idstring and domain are optional, and are passed to Python's make_msgid() to generate the Content-ID.
 Generally the defaults should be fine.
 (But be aware the default domain can leak your server's local hostname in the resulting email.)

+'''

+anymail.message.attach_inline_image (message, content, filename=None, subtype=None, idstring="img", domain=None)

+'''

-anymail.message.attach\inline\image(message, content, filename=None, subtype=None, idstring="img", domain=None) This is a version of attach\inline\image\file() that accepts raw image data, rather than reading it message must be an EmailMessage (or subclass) object.
+This is a version of attach_inline_image_file() that accepts raw image data, rather than reading it from a file.

+message must be an EmailMessage (or subclass) object.